zafar-saleem/games-app/README.md

 1. Clone repository.
 2. cd to `root folder`.
+3. Run `bower install`.
-3. Run your favourite webserver.
+4. Run your favourite webserver.
 I tested on `python -m simpleHttpServer 8000`.
-4. Go to `http://localhost:8000` in your browser.
+5. Go to `http://localhost:8000` in your browser.
-5. Login with one of the following users
+6. Login with one of the following users

 ````
 username: rebecka